HL7/davinci-deqm/source/pages/index.md

 - [Home]\: The home page provides the introduction and background for the Data Exchange For Quality Measures Implementation Guide.

-- [Guidelines and Overview]\: This page provides general guidance on a set of FHIR transactions that provide a general framework to enable the Exchange of Quality Measure Data between Data “Aggregators” (organizations that want to evaluate quality measures) and Providers (organizations that deliver care to patients).
+- [Guidance and Overview]\: This page provides general guidance on a set of FHIR transactions that provide a general framework to enable the Exchange of Quality Measure Data between Data “Aggregators” (organizations that want to evaluate quality measures) and Providers (organizations that deliver care to patients).

 - Use cases:
     - [Medication Reconciliation (MRP)]\: This page provides specific guidance on the FHIR API surrounding the process by which a message can be sent from a provider EHR to a Payer attesting that a medication reconciliation post-discharge was performed on a covered member.